itargetsonline/Cybersecurity-portfolio/README.md

 **Platform:** TryHackMe

 **Overview:**
-Completed a hands-on lab focused on secure networking protocols and encrypted communication.
-This lab strengthened my understanding of how security is applied at the protocol level to protect data in transit.
+Focused on secure networking protocols and encrypted communication to understand how data is protected in transit.

 **Topics Covered:**
 - Secure vs insecure network protocols